shkot190819/serratia/README.md

 #### Reconstruction of a phylogenetic tree based on a core gene alignment
 ##### Format conversion
 Annotation errors, fragmented assemblies and contamination represent a major challenge for pangenome analysis.
 We have used [Panaroo](https://gtonkinhill.github.io/panaroo/#/) to tackle these challenges using a sophisticated framework for error correction that leverages information across strains through a population graph-based pangenome representation.
 To run panaroo, we converted the assemblies downloaded from genbank twice.
 The first conversion was done with the [bp_genbank2gff3.pl script](https://manpages.ubuntu.com/manpages/focal/en/man1/bp_genbank2gff3.1p.html).
-This script uses Bio::SeqFeature::Tools::Unflattener and Bio::Tools::GFF to convert GenBank flatfiles to GFF3 with gene containment hierarchies mapped for optimal display in gbrowse.
 ```
 bp_genbank2gff3 *.gbff -o ../2gff_annotations
 ```